Kale Kye-Taung Nyo: Civil war

 A brief civil war ensued.
 Although he controlled less territory, Thado was the aggressor.
-In February 1426, Thado marched south with an army, and his two teen-age sons sailed down the Irrawaddy with squadrons of war boats and cargo ships.
+In February 1426, Thado marched south with an army, and his two teenage sons.
+They sailed down the Irrawaddy with squadrons of war boats and cargo ships.
 Nyo had set up defenses on both sides of the Irrawaddy with Le Than Bwa and 2000 troops defending the east bank and Thray Sithu and another 2000 troops at Thissein (modern Shwebo Township), about 100 km north of Ava, on the west bank.
 The main army defending the capital was largely made up of units from the vassals that had pledged allegiance to him such as Myinsaing, Toungoo, Taungdwin and Pakhan.

 Despite the preparations, Thissein fell quickly after a daring surprise attack from the river side by Thado's sons.
 The fort's defenses, which included 50 war boats, had not expected an attack by the Mohnyin navy as the Mohnyin army had not yet shown up.
 Indeed, after the capture of Thissein, the sons had to wait for their father's army to arrive for another ten days.
 At Thissein, Thado paused, and recruited more troops from the region.
 Then the enlarged forces of Mohnyin attacked Wetchet, where Thray Sithu was waiting with 3000 troops.
 Ava troops put up a fight but the town eventually fell.
-Thray Sithu and his deputy Sokkate, old commanders of the Forty Years' War fame, either fell in action or were captured as they are not mentioned in the chronicles afterwards.
+Thray Sithu and his deputy Sokkate, old commanders of the Forty Years' War, either fell in action or were captured as they are not mentioned in the chronicles afterwards.
 The command of Ava frontline defenses now passed to Le Than Bwa, now stationed near Sagaing, across the river from Ava.
 Instead of attacking head-on, Thado successfully persuaded Le Than Bwa to leave the fight by giving the sawbwa a substantial amount of gold and silver.